digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

 ###########################################

 .. note::
-   All the resources created will be private, nothing is being exposed over the public internet.
+   All the resources created are private, nothing is being exposed over the public internet.

 Objectives
 **********